MSUSEL/msusel-ssp-manager/README.md

 This command will create a docker image for NIST's OSCAL validation tool.
 When a file is submitted for validation on the UI, the flask container will spin up a container for the validation tool using this docker image. <br />

-Go back to the msusel-ssp-manager directory and run the generate-env.sh scritp.
+Go back to the msusel-ssp-manager directory and run the generate-env.sh script.
 This script stores the current working directory path in a .env file that will be created.
 The docker-compose command will read this file and inform the UI container of its location in the host file system.
 Run the script with: <br />:
 ```
 cd ..
 ./generate-env.sh